 Jamaica has a long history of using its indigenous renewable sources of energy to generate electricity.
-This dates back as far as 1966, when the Maggotty hydroelectric power plant was inaugurated.
-The recent trust to incorporate other forms of indigenous renewable sources of energy into the country’s energy mix started with the installation of a 225 kW wind turbine at the Munro Collage campus in 1996, in St. Elizabeth, some thirty years later.
+This dates back as far as 1955 when the Upper White River hydroelectric power plant was inaugurated.
+The recent thrust to incorporate other forms of indigenous renewable sources of energy into the country’s energy mix started with the installation of a 225 kW wind turbine in 1996 at the Munro College campus, in St. Elizabeth, some fifty years later.

 The success of the Munro installation led to the development of the country’s first commercial wind farm in 2004, the 20.7 MW Wigton I plant located in the neighbouring parish of Manchester.
 The plant had its fair share of issues, ranging from technical to financial, but the experience gained led to an 18 MW expansion in 2010, dubbed as Wigton II.
 In 2010 the utility company, the Jamaica Public Service (JPS) Company, also completed its first wind farm, a 3 MW plant located in close proximity to the Munro campus.